ContentGrapher

 Why it matters for structural completeness

 This is the practical implication: your coverage gaps matter more when an AI Overview is active.
-A page with a low coverage score for a topic with an AI Overview is at a structural disadvantage.
-The same gaps that reduce your structural coverage score reduce the likelihood your content is drawn into the summary.
+A page with a low coverage score for an actively summarised topic has less structural material for AI to draw on accurately.

 What to do when the badge is present